 Service provisioning, which is used by Cloud nodes or Fog/Edge nodes to provide other Fog/Edge nodes with the required functionality to instantiate a service.

-Service differentiation: the Edge/Fog nodes can choose to pass-through traffic to other Edge/Fog nodes or to Cloud nodes based on service type, devices, network conditions, available capabilities, etc.
+Service differentiation: The Edge/Fog nodes can choose to pass-through traffic to other Edge/Fog nodes or to Cloud nodes based on service type, devices, network conditions, available capabilities, etc.

-Analytics: the Edge/Fog nodes need to be able to pull data from different sources and take actions based on service policies.
+Analytics: The Edge/Fog nodes need to be able to pull data from different sources and take actions based on service policies.

 Source